Martin Luther: Diet of Worms (1521)

 The enforcement of the ban on the Ninety-five Theses fell to the secular authorities.
 On 17 April 1521, Luther appeared as ordered before the Diet of Worms.
 This was a general assembly of the estates of the Holy Roman Empire that took place in Worms, a town on the Rhine.
 It was conducted from 28 January to 25 May 1521, with Emperor Charles V presiding.
 Prince Frederick III, Elector of Saxony, obtained a safe conduct for Luther to and from the meeting.

-Johann Eck, speaking on behalf of the empire as assistant of the Archbishop of Trier, presented Luther with copies of his writings laid out on a table and asked him if the books were his and whether he stood by their contents.
+Johann von der Ecken, speaking on behalf of the Empire as an official of Richard von Greiffenklau zu Vollrads, Archbishop of Trier, presented Luther with copies of his writings laid out on a table and asked him whether the books were his and whether he stood by their content.
 Luther confirmed he was their author but requested time to think about the answer to the second question.
 He prayed, consulted friends, and gave his response the next day:

 Unless I am convinced by the testimony of the Scriptures or by clear reason (for I do not trust either in the pope or in councils alone, since it is well known that they have often erred and contradicted themselves), I am bound by the Scriptures I have quoted, and my conscience is captive to the Word of God.
 I cannot and will not recant anything since it is neither safe nor right to go against conscience.
 May God help me.
 Amen.

 At the end of this speech, Luther raised his arm "in the traditional salute of a knight winning a bout."
 Michael Mullett considers this speech as a "world classic of epoch-making oratory."